 Le Corbusier’s Notre Dame du Haut chapel at Ronchamp.
 I still have the slides and sketch books from my month spent travelling around Europe looking at buildings when I was a student.
 The day I spent drawing and photographing this building sticks vividly in my mind.
 This small, seemingly simple building, is still my favourite of all time.
 The simplicity of materials and the complexity of the geometry create something that is far greater than the sum of its parts.

-- Five years spent as a judge for the BCO Awards
+- Five years as a judge for the BCO Awards, three years as Chairman

 - VOSA Bristol won a BCO Regional Award